alrick/reddrop/README.md

 Reddrop is a plugin for Redmine that allows users of that service to sync their documents and files using Dropbox.
 Reddrop is a replacement for the _files_ and _documents_ tabs in Redmine and allows to browse a Dropbox's folder hierarchically.

+Also, the user can upload his files from Dropbox to Redmine only by clicking a link.
+These files will be available in the Redmine _documents_ tab.
 ## Donate
 If you like it, feel free to donate some love ;)